thomasgtaylor/how.wtf/content/post/2023-05-24-get-key-names-from-json-using-jq.md

 ---
-title: Get key names from JSON using jq
-date: 2023-05-24T23:55:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-05-24 23:55:00-04:00
 description: How to get the key names from JSON using jq
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: Get key names from JSON using jq
 ---

 Fetching the key names from a JSON document using `jq` is simple!